 All good so far but look at the numbers:

-- 80 billion garments are produced each year
+- We produce 80 billion garments each year.

-- Apparel consumption is expected to rise by 63% from 62 million tons today to 102 million tons in 2030, an equivalent of more than 500 billion T-shirts
+- Apparel consumption will rise by 63% from 62 million tons today to 102 million tons in 2030, an equivalent of more than 500 billion T-shirts

 - The average person buys 60% more items of clothing than 15 years ago.